ChrisDeFreitas/ElasticStack/README.md

 	-- implement system.users metricset: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-metricset-system-users.html
   --- implement filebeat.system module: https://www.elastic.co/guide/en/beats/filebeat/7.13/filebeat-module-system.html

 - I've given up trying to create visualizations in Kibana because it requires a lot more time (and probably $$$) than I am willing to spend on this project.
-I did experience some disturbing data inconsistencies while generating custom Lens, but, if I were using these tools in a professional setting I would follow up with calls to support and/or professional training.
+I did experience some disturbing data inconsistencies while generating custom Visualizations, but, if I were using these tools in a professional setting I would follow up with calls to support and/or professional training.

   For now I'm focused on using existing dashboards and visualizations, with the idea that discrepancies will be looked up with manual tools at the OS level (rather than digging through the Kibana data).

 - configured remote Linux system with Metricbeat.system and Filebeat.system
 -- 1. requires estack host configuration steps in "Elastic Search Service/Configure Remote Access"
+      note, did not need to re-configure Filebeat or Metricbeat to use estack host public ip
 -- 2. requires installation steps on remote host for Metricbeat and Filebeat

 ## Next
 - verify Metricbeat.System dashboards are accurate
+- determine what "process.cgroups.enabled: true" does.
+The data can be viewed in Discovery but I thought it would show up in the "[Metricbeat System] Host Services Overview" dashboard, but the Visualizations for "Top Services By Memory Usage", "Top Services By Task Count", and "Service Memory Use Over Time" are empty.
 - setup Windows monitoring
 - implement metricbeat.system.diskio metricset: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-metricset-system-diskio.html